Lot No. 249: Background

 During the nineteenth-century, Napoleon's Egyptian campaign (1798–1801), combined with the translation of the Rosetta Stone, led many Europeans to become fascinated with Egyptian art, architecture, science and religion, a fascination that became known as Egyptomania.
-Egyptomania caused to mummies becoming an "enduring theme in Western fiction".
+Egyptomania caused mummies to become an "enduring theme in Western fiction".
 In his Horror Literature through History: An Encyclopedia of the Stories that Speak to Our Deepest Fears: Volume 1, Matt Cardin contextualises "Lot No. 249" as an example of Egyptomania.
 In the early 1880s, the mummy of Ramses II, widely believed to be the Pharaoh of the Exodus, was discovered, and the British occupied Egypt with their military.
 These two events sparked a late Victorian era "fascination with the Egyptian undead," popularised by H. Rider Haggard's novel Cleopatra (1889).
 Sir Arthur Conan Doyle was motivated to write "Lot No. 249" due to his interest in the supernatural, crime, and Egyptology.

 "Lot.
-No. 249" was not the first work of English literature to include a reanimated mummy; that distinction goes to Jane Webb's The Mummy!
-(1827), a science fiction novel heavily influenced by Mary Shelley's Frankenstein (1818).
-Other works of literature about mummies that predate "Lot No. 249" are "Some Words with a Mummy" (1845), a short story by Edgar Allan Poe, and Doyle's own short story "The Ring of Thoth" (1890).
-What separates "Lot No. 249" from previous literary depictions of reanimated mummies was that Doyle portrayed its mummy as dangerous.
-Richard Bleiler writes in Mummies around the World: An Encyclopedia of Mummies in History, Religion and Popular Culture that Doyle drew from "contemporary archaeological discoveries in Egypt" while writing the story, but not from any literary model.
+No. 249" was not the first work of English literature to include a re-animated mummy; that distinction goes to Jane Webb's The Mummy!
+(1827), a science fiction novel strongly influenced by Mary Shelley's Frankenstein (1818).
+Other works of literature about mummies that pre-date "Lot No. 249" are "Some Words with a Mummy" (1845), a short story by Edgar Allan Poe, and Doyle's own short story "The Ring of Thoth" (1890).
+What separates "Lot No. 249" from previous literary depictions of re-animated mummies was that Doyle portrayed its mummy as dangerous.
+Richard Bleiler writes in Mummies around the World: An Encyclopaedia of Mummies in History, Religion and Popular Culture that Doyle drew from "contemporary archaeological discoveries in Egypt" while writing the story, but not from any literary model.
 However, Rafe McGregor writes that "Lot No. 249" has an atmosphere reminiscent of Poe's "The Murders in the Rue Morgue" (1841), a story which Doyle loved.
 McGregor also hypothesises that the comparison of the mummy to an ape in "Lot No. 249" could be a direct reference to Poe's story.
 Matt Cardin, however, views "Lot No. 249" as simply using a "standard" mystery structure.
 Roger Luckhurst identifies Doyle's story as a work of Gothic fiction which resurrects earlier Gothic tropes of "revenge, inheritance, and the consequences of possession".
 The story was first published in Harper's Magazine in September 1892 and was included in Doyle's medical-themed anthology Round the Red Lamp (1894).